Introduction to SEO: How to Drive Traffic and Boost Visibility

 These factors and signals help ensure that users receive the most useful and authoritative content for their search.

-Where do you begin with SEO?
+Where Do You Begin With SEO?
 Keyword Research!

 Keyword research is about finding what searches people complete on Google and choosing the searches or queries you want to rank for.